BEST Algorithm Builder STOCKS

 Very important note: the hard exits are a crutial part of our trade management methodology.

-4- Trailing Stop: The Algorithm Builder STOCKS includes our Trade Manager with a trailing stop based on percentage or pips value.
+4- Trailing Stop: The Algorithm Builder Frameworks includes our Trade Manager with a trailing stop based on percentage or pips value.

-This is very good practice to start trailing your stop, once an opportunity gave you a bit of profit.
+This is very good practice to start trailing your stop, once an opportunity gave you enough profit.

 When it happens, we usually set at least our stop to breakeven so as to not losing anymore.